Tag: Baroness Kinnock of Holyhead

 Baroness Kinnock of Holyhead – 2015 Parliamentary Question to the Department for Business, Innovation and Skills

-All export licence applications are carefully assessed on a case by case basis against the Consolidated EU and National Arms Export Licensing Criteria, taking account of all relevant factors at the time of the application.
-A licence will not be issued for any country if to do so would be inconsistent with any provision of the Criteria
+All licence applications are rigorously assessed on a case by case basis against the Consolidated EU and National Export Licensing Criteria.
+A licence would not be granted if to do so would be a breach of the Criteria.

 • Baroness Kinnock of Holyhead – 2016 Parliamentary Question to the Foreign and Commonwealth Office